-Components 5.1 and 5.2 are relevant to this publication as they involve support for research and development as the primary activity.
-Nevertheless, other components may support R&D to meet their primary goals as well.
+Pillar 5 and components 5.1 and 5.2 are relevant to this publication as they involve support for research and development as the primary activity.
+Nevertheless, other components within various calls may support R&D to meet their primary goals as well.